 - Complex carbohydrates – are found in foods such as peas, beans, whole grains, legumes, and vegetables.

 Essentially, you want to make sure that anything you're consuming for carbohydrates is high in fiber.
 The more colorful the fruits and vegetables you're eating, the richer they are in water and nutrients.
 If you are unable to drink 3 liters of water a day, drink 2 liters of water consistently throughout the day, as well as eat water-rich vegetables and fruits.
 You can also create your own personal carbohydrate guide.
 Categorize Low, Moderate, and High Carb Vegetables.
 The higher the carbs, the less water content it has, and the lower obviously the richer.
 They are naturally lower in calories, they are higher in fiber, but they are also higher in water.
-Some examples would be radish, celery, any of the green leafy vegetables, cucumbers, peppers, strawberries, watermelons, cantaloupes, honeydew melons, and anything that is crunchy, juicy, and watery.
+Some examples would be radish, celery, any of the green leafy vegetables, cucumbers, peppers, strawberries, watermelons, cantaloupes, honeydew melons, and anything crunchy, juicy, and watery.
 When you eat more water-rich vegetables and fruits, you stay fuller for longer.

 If you are someone who has trouble eating a large volume of fruits or vegetables just because you have a small stomach, a great option is to have a smoothie in the morning.
 Just make sure that you have all 3 of your main micronutrients – your protein, fats, and carbohydrates.